Innovative captains of industry discover cheaper, more efficient labour method called “employing women” - The Beaverton

 — While our brave boys are off fighting Fritz on the front line, industrialists have adopted a new cost-saving production method: hiring those of the feminine persuasion.

-While many expressed concern about dainty hands contaminating deadly munitions with care and compassion, innovative business leaders note that female employees are willing to be paid less for the same amount of These patriotic dames, who earn less than half of what their male counterparts do, are also posing for such inspiring posters as “We Can Do It—for Half Price!” and “My Other Blouse Is a War Bond.”
+While many expressed concern about dainty hands contaminating deadly munitions with care and compassion, innovative business leaders note that female employees are willing to be paid less for the same amount of work.
+These patriotic dames, who earn less than half of what their male counterparts do, are also posing for such inspiring posters as “We Can Do —for Half Price!” and “My Other Blouse Is a War Bond.”

 “We call this innovation the ‘wage gap,’” explained general manager Joseph Flavelle of the William Davies Packing Company.
 “We’ve seen it work in the teaching and medical professions, so we decided to take a risk and try it out on the factory floor.
 And what results!”